slcha25/React_Portfolio/README.md

 - [GitHub](https://github.com/slcha25)

 ## 👩‍💻 Developer Notes
 This portfolio was developed as a project for the nPower Full Stack Developer program.
-It demonstrates proficiency in front-end fundamentals, responsive design principles, and interactive JavaScript.
+It demonstrates proficiency in front-end fundamentals, responsive design principles, and interactive React.